ericmedvet/slides/2022-wivace-morphological-variations/script.md

 #4
-so, if we want to use modular soft robots to build a robotic ecosystem, we are likely going to use this pipeline. first, we design a few morphology+controller combination, one for each task to be performed. then, we start a life cylce where robot are assembled, then associated with the proper controller, used, and finally disposed, making their components, the modules, available for the next life cylce.
+so, if we want to use modular soft robots to build a robotic ecosystem, we are likely going to use this pipeline. first, we design a few morphology+controller combinations, one for each task to be performed. then, we start a life cylce where robot are assembled, then associated with the proper controller, used, and finally disposed, making their components, the modules, available for the next life cylce.

 #5